Hama (disambiguation)

 Hama is a city in west-central Syria, previously known as Hamath.

 Hama or Hamath (or variants) may refer to:

 Places

+In the MENA region (Middle East and North Africa), the name with its many variations (Hamma(h), Ham(m)at, etc.) is usually indicative for the presence of hot springs, as it stands for hot water in Semitic languages.

-In the Middle East
+Middle East

 In alphabetical order, by complete name.